hartmannsyg/blog/source/_posts/2023/02-17-seccon-finals.md

 }
 ```

-If you can causes an error including a substring of a flag so that it don't match with `/SECCON{\w+}/`, you can avoids the WAF and get the substring in the response body.
+If you can cause an error including a substring of a flag so that it don't match with `/SECCON{\w+}/`, you can avoid the WAF and get the substring in the response body.

 Here, you need one idea: what would happen if the stdout of a subprocess is very very very large?